Education MA

 Why choose this course

-You’ll also have access to specialist education books, journals and online resources, as well as plenty of computers and our innovative virtual learning environment, Canvas.
+You’ll also have access to specialist education books, journals and online resources, plenty of computers and our innovative virtual learning environment, Canvas.

 Alongside your campus study days, you’ll gain a new perspective from keynote events and lectures throughout your studies through Kingston’s Department of Education.
-You’ll receive regular information about seminars, workshops and lectures for and by staff and postgraduate students.
+You’ll receive regular information about seminars, workshops and lectures by staff and postgraduate students.
 Activities include BERA, Erasmus project events, the European Conference for Educational Research and London-based educator seminar programmes.

 Many of our staff in the Department of Education are research-active.
 This ensures they are in touch with the latest thinking and bring best practice to your studies.
 Education research at Kingston includes work on subject pedagogy, curriculum design, planning, assessment, safeguarding, SEND and inclusive practice, Early Years, educational technologies, supporting more able learners, educational inequalities, policy and the history of education.